tom1dev/NZPMC-Project-2/README.md

 - /services/: contains services used for querying the backend

 ### Backend:
-#### index.js:
-- Main JavaScript file used by our application is executed on launch
-#### /config/mongoDB.js:
-- create a connection between the backend and Mongodb server

 #### /routers/:
 -    defines endpoint for different user queries